 RNC is authorized to issue an unlimited number of Common Shares without par value.
-As of the date of this AIF, there were 358,828,791 Common Shares of RNC issued and outstanding as fully paid and non-assessable.
-See also "General Development of the Business - Events Subsequent to December 31, 2017".
+As of the date of this AIF, there were 475,757,978 Common Shares of RNC issued and outstanding as fully paid and non-assessable.
+See also "General Development of the Business - Events Subsequent to December 31, 2018".

 The holders of Common Shares are entitled to receive notice of and to attend and vote at all meetings of shareholders of the Company, except meetings of holders of another class of shares, and at all such meetings shall be entitled to one vote for each Common Share held.
 Subject to the preferences accorded to holders of any other shares of the Company ranking senior to the Common Shares with respect to the payment of dividends, holders of Common Shares are entitled to receive, if and when declared by the Board, such dividends as may be declared thereon by the Board on a pro rata basis.
-In the event of the voluntary or involuntary liquidation, dissolution or winding-up of the Company, or any other distribution of its assets among its shareholders for the purpose of winding-up its affairs (a "Distribution"), holders of Common Shares are entitled, subject to the preferences accorded to the holders of any other shares of the Company ranking senior to the Common Shares, to a pro rata share of the remaining property of the Company.
+In the event of the voluntary or involuntary liquidation, dissolution or winding-up of the Company, or any other distribution of its assets among its shareholders for the purpose of winding-up its affairs (a "Distribution"), holders of Common Shares are entitled, subject to the preferences accorded to the holders of any other shares of the Company ranking senior to the Company.
 The Common Shares carry no pre-emptive, conversion, redemption or retraction rights.
 The Common Shares carry no other special rights and restrictions other than as described in this AIF.